adaltas/node-shell/docs/content/usage/extended.md

 # Flatten versus extended mode

 For the sake of simplicity, the module operates by default in flatten mode.
-When parsing application arguments without multi-level commands, it doesn't make much a difference.
+All the parameters of a multi-level command are merged toguether as one object.
+When parsing application arguments without commands, it doesn't make much a difference.
 However, when the application grew and more commands with deepest levels are created, there is a risk of collision between multiple options registering the same properties.

-While being a little more verbose, the extended ensure that multi levels of options and main arguments can be defined with the same property name.
+While being a little more verbose, the extended mode ensure that multi levels of options and main arguments can be defined with the same property name.
+The parameters are provided in the form of an array, one element per command.

 ## Flatten mode

-For example, consider an application which register a "config" property for the overall application as well as a `start` command in flatten mode:
+Consider an application which registers a "config" property for the overall application as well as a `start` command in flatten mode:

 ```js
 const shell = require("shell")